adxpillar/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

-Suppose that you have an n-story building and plenty of eggs.
-Suppose also that an egg gets broken if it is thrown off floor f or higher, and doesn't get broken if dropped off a floor less than floor f.
-Devise a strategy to determine the value of f such that the number of dropped + broken eggs is minimized.

 Write out your proposed algorithm in plain English or pseudocode AND give the runtime complexity of your solution.

-The right algorith here will be a recursive binary search algorithm to determine at what floor is the middle point.
+The right algorithm here will be a recursive binary search algorithm to determine at what floor is the middle point.

 First we get the total number of floors or len(f)